Skip to content

 Summary

-In this chapter, we dove deep into the core mechanism of single inheritance.
-Inheritance uses class Derived : public Base to express "is-a" relationships, and derived classes automatically acquire all members of the base class.
-Construction goes from the base class to the derived class, and destruction goes in reverse — this holds true in inheritance chains of any depth.
-Derived classes can directly use the public and protected members of the base class, while private members can only be accessed indirectly through interfaces.
-Protected members (protected) are designed for inheritance scenarios, but they should be used sparingly; default to private to maintain encapsulation.
+In this chapter, we delved into the core mechanisms of single inheritance.
+Inheritance uses the : syntax to express "is-a" relationships, where derived classes automatically acquire all members of the base class.
+Construction goes from base to derived, and destruction is the reverse—this holds true for inheritance chains of any depth.
+Derived classes can directly use the public and protected members of the base class, while private members can only be accessed indirectly via interfaces.
+Protected members (protected) are designed for inheritance scenarios but should be used cautiously; default to private to maintain encapsulation.

-Object slicing is the easiest pitfall in inheritance: any value-type conversion from a derived class to a base class will lose the parts unique to the derived class.
-There is only one solution — use references or pointers.
+Object slicing is the easiest pitfall in inheritance: any value type conversion from a derived class to a base class will lose the parts specific to the derived class.
+There is only one solution—use references or pointers.

-The inheritance we have discussed so far is still static: which version of a function to call is determined at compile time.
-In the next chapter, we will introduce virtual functions, allowing the target of a function call to be determined at runtime — that is the domain of polymorphism.
+So far, the inheritance we have discussed is static: which version of a function to call is determined at compile time.
+In the next chapter, we introduce virtual functions, allowing the target of a function call to be determined at runtime—that is the realm of polymorphism.